gdbroman/broman.blog/_posts/2020/2021-01-07-dont-aspire-be.md

 permalink: dont-aspire-be
 ---

-Instead of dreaming of being a musician, play.
 Instead of being an aspiring writer, write.
+Instead of wanting to become a musician, play. *Be it now!*

 The aspirational tic seems to be particularly common in creative fields where qualifications are vague.
 Never would anyone say they're an "aspiring MD" - you either are one, or *get away from the operating table!*